 PACT and Independent Categories

-The METAs Jury is selected by the METAs Committee (METAC) and is comprised of 20 Montreal-based, professional theatre artists from varied disciplines.
-All Jurors must sign a non-disclosure agreement.
-A minimum of 12 Jurors attends each eligible production.
+The METAs Jury is selected by the METAs Committee (METAC) and is comprised of 25 Montreal-based, professional theatre artists from varied disciplines.
+All jurors must sign a confidentiality agreement, as well as the METAs Conflict of Interest Policy.
 The producing companies provide complimentary tickets for jurors, which are booked through the company’s box office, subject to availability.

 Community Theatre Award

 A separate Community Jury assesses registered community productions.
 Each Juror must sign a non-disclosure agreement, and votes by mail-in ballot at the end of the season by choosing his or her top three (3) choices.
 Scores are tabulated by the METAC, and the recipient of the Outstanding Community Production Award is unveiled during the Awards Ceremony.

 The METAC forms independent ad hoc committees for each honorary award.
 These committees study all submitted materials for each nominated individual or company, and choose a recipient by deliberating and then voting secretly.
 The METAC may choose to inform the honourees before the ceremony to ensure they will be present and to allow them to prepare an acceptance speech.
 The METAs currently have two (2) honorary awards:

 Unsung Hero of the Theatre (UHOT)

 Equity, Diversity and Inclusion (EDI)